barneyhill/ASOptimizer/README.md

 The data used in this project is sourced from the following:

 1. [Dataset from *Spidercore Inc.*] ([URL](https://github.com/Spidercores/ASOptimizer/tree/main/dataset) to dataset)
-   - Description: A curated dataset of in vitro experimental results, primarily gathered from published data samples on Lens.org through an iterative data collection process.
+   - **Description**: A curated dataset of in vitro experimental results, primarily gathered from published data samples on Lens.org through an iterative data collection process.
-   - Source: Spidercore Inc. Special thanks to our dedicated team members for their efforts in compiling and organizing this dataset.
+   - **Source**: *Spidercore Inc*.
+Special thanks to our dedicated team members for their efforts in compiling and organizing this dataset.

 2. [Dataset source from *Roche.*] ([URL](https://www.sciencedirect.com/science/article/pii/S2162253119304068))
-   - Description: This dataset contains 256 experimental results of ASO experiments trageting HIF1A gene discussed in the following publication:
+   - **Description**: This dataset contains 256 experimental results of ASO experiments trageting HIF1A gene discussed in the following publication:
-   - Source: Papargyri, N., Pontoppidan, M., Andersen, M.R., Koch, T., and Hagedorn, P.H.
+   - **Source**: Papargyri, N., Pontoppidan, M., Andersen, M.R., Koch, T., and Hagedorn, P.H.
 (2020).
 Chemical Diversity of Locked Nucleic Acid-Modified Antisense Oligonucleotides Allows Optimization of Pharmaceutical Properties.
 Mol.
 Ther.
 Nucleic Acids 19, 706–717.